The biggest mistake runners make is to underestimate the value of a top quality pair of running socks.

 Waterproof running socks aren‚Äôt too common, because they can become quite hot and sweaty while you run due to the waterproofing, but there are occasions when the benefits of the extra protection from the elements outweigh the risk of overheating.

 On those occasions these Sealskinz socks will become your new best friends.
 They‚Äôre still impressively lightweight and don‚Äôt feel as plasticky as some waterproof socks.
-The waterproof and windproof material has a bamboo fabric inner layer, which is comfortable, odour-resistant and wicks sweat away well.
+The waterproof and windproof material has a bamboo fabric inner layer, which is comfortable and odour-resistant and wicks sweat away well.

 The cuff of the sock has Sealskinz‚Äôs Hydrostop band, which prevents water getting in at the socks‚Äô main weak point.
 However, this band can rub against the skin and become uncomfortable if worn for too long.
 That said, you probably won‚Äôt want to be running too far if the weather is bad enough to don waterproof socks anyway.